Yaswant-Kumar-Singhi/Introduction_to_python/Variable and Data Type/readme.md

 ##### Variables

-Let us get familiar with Variables for now.<a> Click here!</a> to know more about.
+Let us get familiar with Variables for now.<a href="https://github.com/Yaswant-Kumar-Singhi/Introduction_to_python/blob/main/Variable%20and%20Data%20Type/Variable.md"> Click here!</a> to know more about.

 ##### Data Types